 Photographs by David Pilling; the first shows bulbs on a 10 mm grid.

 Iris 'Lady Beatrice Stanley' - Another desirable hybrid, this one is wedgewood blue and has wide falls that are intricately marked.
 First photo by Mark McDonough taken April 7, 2004, at 7:00 AM when the temperature was 28 degrees Fahrenheit (frozen).
-Second photo by John Lonsdale.
+The rest of the photos from John Lonsdale.

-Iris pamphylica is from southern Turkey where it grows in rocky places.
+Iris pamphylica Hedge is from southern Turkey where it grows in rocky places.
 It has flowers carried on a stem (unlike other species).
 Standards are blue with purple-brown falls with a yellow blotch.
-Photo by John Lonsdale.
+Photos by John Lonsdale.

 The form once considered to be Iris hyrcana has clear blue flowers and a bright yellow ridge.
 It grows in Iran and adjacent areas and is best grown in a frame or alpine house.
 The traditional form of I. hyrcana in cultivation is a little over an inch high in flower; the form "talysh" is much larger and even earlier flowering, sometimes in November in the UK but more often in January for me, followed by the small form in early February.
 Photos by John Lonsdale and Bob Nold.